nestordemeure/tabularGP/README.md

 #### Kernel

-- accept pretrained kernel as input
-- add a date/time specific kernel
+- add a date/time specific kernel (periodic kernel)
 - add possibility to pass a list of kernels to the tabular kernels (to have one specific kernel per column)

-#### Prior

-- accept pretrained prior as input

 #### Model

 - explore other likelihoods for classification (softmax)
 - add transfer learning (pretrained_model, freeze/unfreeze training data/kernel)
-- add prior (zero, constant, linear, neural network)
 - add active learning to select training points

 *For more unofficial fastai extensions, see the [Fastai Extensions Repository](https://github.com/nestordemeure/fastai-extensions-repository).*